gpaumier/gp2/src/pages/play/2006 Libertin.rst

 .. class:: copyright-notes

     *Le Libertin* was written by Éric-Emmanuel Schmitt.
-Photos were taken from the video shot by the A/V club.
+Photos were taken from the video recorded by the A/V club.